Metropolitan Borough of Chelsea

 The Metropolitan Borough of Chelsea was a metropolitan borough of the County of London between 1900 and 1965.
 It was created by the London Government Act 1899 from most of the ancient parish of Chelsea.
-It was amalgamated in 1965 under the London Government Act 1963, with the Royal Borough of Kensington to form the Royal Borough of Kensington and Chelsea.
+Following the London Government Act 1963, it was amalgamated with the Royal Borough of Kensington in 1965 to form the Royal Borough of Kensington and Chelsea.

 Ecclesiastical parish

-The ancient parish, was originally dedicated to All Saints, but by the late 17th century it had been rededicated to St Luke.
+The ancient parish was originally dedicated to All Saints, but by the late 17th century it had been rededicated to St Luke.
 It was in the Diocese of London.
 In 1824 a new parish church was built in the centre of the parish, it was also dedicated to St Luke and the original parish church became a chapel-at-ease known as All Saints, Chelsea or Chelsea Old Church.
 From 1831, as the population of Chelsea increased, a number of new parishes were formed: